-- 1. A student who receives at the end of a grading period a grade below 70 in any academic class-other than an Advanced Placement or International Baccalaureate course; or an honors or dual-credit course in English language arts, mathematics, science, social studies, economics, or a language other than English-may not participate in extracurricular activities for at least three school weeks.
+1. A student who receives at the end of a grading period a grade below 70 in any academic class-other than an Advanced Placement (AP) or International Baccalaureate course; or an honors or dual-credit course in English language arts, mathematics, science, social studies, economics, or a language other than English-may not participate in extracurricular activities for at least three school weeks.
 Students enrolled in honors must have a grade of 70 or higher at the end of a grading period for eligibility purposes only.
 Weighted grades may be used for determination of meeting the passing grade requirement.
 For example, AP classes may be weighted differently.
 As such, a passing grade in an AP course may actually be slightly below 70 before the weighting is applied.
-This circumstance will be examined and approved by the campus director for purposes of eligibility for school activities. - 2.
-A student with disabilities who fails to meet the standards in the individualized education program ("IEP") may not participate for at least three school weeks. - 3.
-An ineligible student may practice or rehearse. - 4.
-A student regains eligibility after at least three weeks of ineligibility when the Campus Director and teachers determine that the student has earned a passing grade (70 or above) in all classes, other than those that are exempted. - 5.
-Only students enrolled full time at the school may participate in school-recognized clubs and organizations unless the student is enrolled at another ResponsiveEd campus within the same charter and is approved for participation by the host campus director.
-This provision is governed by the rules of participation of the various leagues or competitions and by the discretion of campus directors.
-Students at the host campus should not be displaced by students from other campuses. - 6.
-Written parental permission and all other medical, insurance, release, and other forms deemed appropriate by Responsive
+This circumstance will be examined and approved by the Campus Director for purposes of eligibility for school activities.

-Education Solutions, the local campus, and governing organizations are required in order for a student to participate in any club or organization that is not required for a particular course or does not result in academic credit.
+- 2. An ineligible student may practice or rehearse. - 3.
+A student regains eligibility after at least three weeks of ineligibility when the Campus Director and teachers determine that the student has earned a passing grade (70 or above) in all classes, other than those that are exempted. - 4.
+Only students enrolled full time at the school may participate in school-recognized clubs and organizations unless the student is enrolled at another ResponsiveEd campus within the same charter and is approved for participation by the host Campus Director.
+This provision is governed by the rules of participation of the various leagues or competitions and by the discretion of Campus Directors.
+Students at the host campus should not be displaced by students from other campuses. - 5.
+Written parental permission and all other medical, insurance, release, and other forms deemed appropriate by Responsive Education Solutions®, the local campus, and governing organizations are required in order for a student to participate in any club or organization that is not required for a particular course or does not result in academic credit.